G-Core/product-documentation/documentation/cloud/logging-as-a-service/prometheus-exporter.md

 ## How does it work?

-You configure your Prometheus target, providing the Prometheus exporter endpoint and your Logging credentials using HTTPS Basic Authentication.
+You configure your Prometheus target, providing the Prometheus exporter endpoint and your Managed Logging credentials using HTTPS Basic Authentication.
 To get the URL endpoint for your region, open the **Prometheus exporter endpoint** tab and copy the API link.

 <img src="https://assets.gcore.pro/docs/cloud/laas/Logging.jpg" alt="How does it work" width=70%>